austinhuang0131/austinhuang0131.github.io/minecraft.md

 [2] Do not steal other people's username.
 [3] No offensive content.
 [4] No forest fires!
+[5] No scenery pollution, that means no dirt towers or floating signs without permission.
 Common sense and respect is expected from everyone.
 Do not ask for staff.
 ```
 I believe you guys are mature enough to interpret "common sense and respect".